bryankahl/Bestsellers-Project/README.md

 ## Usage

 1. Clone the repository to your local machine.
-2. Ensure you have Python installed.
+2. Make sure you have Python installed.
 3. Run the `main.py` file using Python.
-4. Follow the on-screen prompts to perform searches based on your desired criteria.
+4. Follow the on-screen prompts to perform searches based on your needed criteria.